becheran/go-testreport/README.md

 ### Input and Output

-When `-input` and `-output` is not set, the stdin stream will be used and return the result will be written to stdout:
+When `-input` and `-output` is not set, the stdin stream will be used and return the result will be written to stdout.
+Will exit with a non zero exit code if at least one test failed:

 ``` sh
 go test ./... -json | go-testreport > result.html
 ```

-Use the `-input` and `-output` file to set files for the input and output:
+Use the `-input` and `-output` file to set files for the input and output.
+Will always exit with zero also if tests fail:

 ``` sh
 go-testreport -input result.json -output result.html